Tehran Stock Exchange: Structure

+Corruption, inside trading, interference and control

+The Iranian stocks went into free fall in July 2023 and lost more than 2 million units of value.
+The Iranian Judicial chief demanded questioning from the president and a member of parliament called for firing the stock exchange organization's CEO.
+Eghtesadnews called it death blow for stock exchange.
+Etemad wrote the stock exchange lack transparency, government conflict of interest.
+Supreme Council of stock exchange threatened to leak everything related to corporations even state corporations corruption.

 Operations

-Under its new structure, TSE has online trading, an arbitration board, digital signature, investor protection, surveillance mechanisms as well as post-trade systems.
+Under its new structure, TSE has online trading, an arbitration board, digital signature, investor protection, surveillance mechanisms as well as post-trade systems.Pre- and post-trade services for the Tehran Stock Exchange are provided by the Central Securities Depository of Iran (CSDI).

 The TSE is open for trading five days a week from Saturday to Wednesday, excluding public holidays.
 Trading takes place through the Automated Trade Execution System from 9am to 12 noon, which is integrated with a clearing, settlement, depository and registry system.
 Settlement is T+3.
 The TSE is solely an order-driven market and all transactions are executed in the manner and under the principles of open auction.

 Trading platform

 The Tehran Stock Exchange (TSE) has started an ambitious modernization program aimed at increasing market transparency and attracting more domestic and foreign investors.
 Concrete measures that have been taken in the planning and operations of the stock exchange such as the settlement system, geographical expansion, new exchange laws in order to attract local and foreign capital.
 The TSE has installed the new trading system which has been purchased from Atos Euronext Market Solutions (AEMS) in 2007.

 The new system makes it possible to purchase and sell stocks on the same day.
 The system has also made it possible for 2,000 brokerage stations to work simultaneously, while the number was just about 480 in the past.
 The rise in electronic dealing, non-stop input and updated data on orders, transactions and indices are among other features of the new system.
 The new system has made it possible to link the stock market to the international bourses.
 The bourse can now handle 700 transactions per second and 150,000 transactions per day.

 The trading system is an order driven system, which matches buying and selling orders of the investors.
 Investors can place their orders with TSE accredited brokers, who enter these orders into the trading system.
 Then, the system automatically matches buy and sell orders of a particular security based on the price and quantity requirements.
 The mechanism for which the price of equities is determined is as follows: